SMesh: Radio Sensor Networks to Support Fire Management

 Sensor Deployment

-Strategically placing sensors in the field to capture comprehensive environmental data including smoke, humidity, and wind.
+Strategically placing sensors in the field to capture comprehensive environmental data including smoke, temperature, relative humidity, and wind.

 2